ehsaniara/es-kafka-pagination/index.md

 }
 ```

-One way of overcoming the problem is to use search_after.
+One way of overcoming the problem is to use **_search_after_**.
 In this case your process is becoming synchronous, which means you cannot call the second chunk of data without having the results from the first call, for example:

 ```shell
 GET /_search